A good offer is one that is in line with our Community Guidelines and reflects the total amount you’re willing to receive for the task.

 Although offers must be for the whole task amount, we do allow very specific exceptions.
 These are:

-- Tip fees: the cost of disposing of items at a legal waste station.
+- Tip fees: the cost of disposing items legally at a designated waste station.

 - Materials: the cost of buying material to complete the task, where the Poster keeps the material and end product after the task is complete.
 E.g. wood for building a shelf, fabric for making a costume.